 They don't leave a message.
 They call the next contractor.
 You just lost a $3,500 job in the 30 seconds it took to look at your phone.

 This happens more than you think.
-Industry research shows small businesses miss 60-80% of incoming calls.
+Research from Invoca shows small businesses miss 60-80% of incoming calls.
 That's three out of every four potential customers calling someone else because you can't answer 24/7.

 The traditional solutions don't work for most small businesses.
 Hiring a full-time receptionist costs $2,900/month.
 Traditional answering services run $500-800/month for basic coverage.
 Both are out of reach for businesses with tight margins.

 There's a better way.
-Affordable AI answering services start at $15-49/month and capture calls you'd otherwise miss—without the enterprise price tag.
+Affordable AI virtual receptionist answering services start at $15-49/month and capture calls you'd otherwise miss—without the enterprise price tag.
+Research from the SBA shows small businesses are rapidly closing the AI adoption gap with large firms, and AI adoption among small businesses surged 41% in 2025.

 In this guide, you'll learn what affordable AI answering services actually are, how much they cost (with real pricing comparisons), what features to expect at each price point, and how to calculate the ROI for your specific business.
 You'll see concrete numbers, not vague promises.